tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 ## Installation

-`dplyr` has evolved into an environment of packages.
+The `dplyr` environment has evolved into an ecosystem of packages.
 To simplify package management, one can install and load the entire collection via the `tidyverse` package.
 For more details on `tidyverse` see [here](http://tidyverse.org/).